charj-lang/movable/README.md

 # Movable DSL

-from Movable Type（in Chinese: 活字印刷术）

-Movable is a intermedia DSL for description tokens which convert by [Scie](github.com/phodal/scie/).
+Movable (from Movable Type（in Chinese: 活字印刷术）) is a intermedia DSL for description tokens which convert by [Scie](github.com/phodal/scie/).

+ - structure organization
+ - inheritance
+ - structure generate
+ - template transpile

 ## Syntax